On progressive sharpening, flat minima and generalisation: Progressive sharpening

-Clearly, this lower bound gets \emph{higher} the more one lowers $\epsilon$.
-Thus, provided the targets are sufficiently far apart and the Lipschitz norm of the model starts from a low basepoint, one will expect this Lipschitz norm to increase during any effective training procedure.

-Since the Lipschitz norm is upper bounded by the supremum Jacobian norm, Theorem \ref{thm:jacobianmaximum} tells us that training will thus also increase the sample-maximum Jacobian norm, which, by Ansatz \ref{ansatz}, can be expected to cause a corresponding increase in the magnitude of the loss Hessian (see Appendex \ref{sec:bnjac}): progressive sharpening.
-Moreover, Equation \eqref{eq:lipschitz} tells us that this effect can be made more or less severe by scaling the distances between target values: indeed this is what we observe (Figure \ref{fig:labelspacing}, see also Appendix \ref{app:fullbatch}).
+\textbf{Progressive sharpening:} Theorem \ref{thm:jacobianmaximum} tells us that any training procedure that reduces the loss over all data points will thus also increase the sample-maximum Jacobian norm from a low starting point.
+Invoking Ansatz \ref{ansatz}, this increase in the sample-maximum Jacobian norm can be expected to cause a corresponding increase in the magnitude of the loss Hessian (see Appendix \ref{sec:bnjac}): progressive sharpening.

-Note that from Equation \eqref{eq:lipschitz}, one might expect that one could also reduce progressive sharpening by scaling the input data larger (at least for non-BN networks).
-Indeed, while it is true that such scaling reduces the \emph{Jacobian norm}, this reduction in Jacobian norm does \emph{not} necessarily reduce sharpening, since it coincides with an \emph{increase} in the magnitude of the parameter derivatives (see Appendix \ref{sec:param_deriv}).
+Theorem \ref{thm:progressivesharpening} thus tells us that sharpening can be made more or less severe by scaling the distances between target values: indeed this is what we observe (Figure \ref{fig:labelspacing}, see also Appendix \ref{app:fullbatch}).
+One might also expect that for non-batch-normalised networks, scaling the inputs closer together would increase sharpening too.
+However, this is not the case, due to the mediating factors in Ansatz \ref{ansatz}.
+Specifically, while it is true that such scaling increases the growth rate of the Jacobian norm, this increase in Jacobian norm does \emph{not} necessarily increase sharpening, since it coincides with a \emph{decrease} in the magnitude of the parameter derivatives, which are key factors in relating the model Jacobian to the loss Hessian (see Appendix \ref{sec:param_deriv}).

-Note finally that although the edge of stability mechanism explicated in \cite{damianeos} can be expected to put some downward pressure on the model Jacobian, due to the presence of the mediating factors discussed following Ansatz \ref{ansatz} it \emph{need not} cause the Jacobian to \emph{plateau} in the same way that loss sharpness does.
-Nonetheless, this downward pressure on Jacobian is important: it is to this that we attribute the better generalisation of models trained with larger learning rate, which we validate empirically in the next section.
+\textbf{Edge of stability:} Although the edge of stability mechanism explicated in \cite{damianeos} can be expected to put some downward pressure on the model Jacobian, due to the presence of the mediating factors discussed following Ansatz \ref{ansatz} it \emph{need not} cause the Jacobian to \emph{plateau} in the same way that loss sharpness does.
+Nonetheless, this downward pressure on Jacobian is important: it is to this that we attribute the better generalisation of models trained with large learning rate, even if that learning rate is decayed towards the end of training.
+We validate this empirically in the next section and Appendix \ref{app:leeetal}.